-For 2014, we believe salary and total cash compensation of our executives, which is base salary combined with the annual performance bonus, was within a market competitive range versus our peer group, as well as, the total video advertising marketplace primarily made up of companies that are much larger than the Company, but which the Company competes with for sales executives.
+For 2013, we believe total cash compensation of our executives, which is base salary combined with the annual performance bonus, was within a market competitive range versus our peer group, as well as, the total video advertising marketplace primarily made up of companies that are much larger than the Company, but which the Company competes with for sales executives.

 Annual Performance Bonus.
-Annual performance bonuses are intended to compensate executives for achieving financial goals that support our annual operational and strategic goals.
+Annual performance bonuses are intended to compensate executives for achieving financial goals that support our operational and strategic goals.
 The target percentages for our executives were established based on the level of responsibility, as well as experience and seniority of the individual.
-We believe our annual bonuses, in combination with base salaries, deliver competitive total cash compensation.
+We believe our total cash compensation is competitive.
 In addition, we believe rewarding our executives for achievement of our financial goals is consistent with the practice of aligning their interests with our stockholders.
-A stretch bonus is further incentive for our executive officers to exceed operating budgets and thus further increase our equity value.
+The stretch bonus is further incentive for our executive officers to exceed operating budgets and thus further increase our equity value.
+The 2013 performance bonus plan included a 2013 raise deferral bonus, while the 2014 performance bonus plan does not.
+All executive officers were eligible to receive an additional bonus equal to 2% of their base salary at the end of our fiscal year, December 26, 2013, provided that the Company exceeded its Adjusted OIBDA target for fiscal 2013.
+These amounts were payable because the Company exceeded its Adjusted OIBDA target, as shown below.

-Payments of performance bonuses are objectively calculated based on the achievement of specific financial targets for each named executive that was part of the Executive Performance Bonus Plan, which is designed to ensure executive compensation is aligned with the performance of the Company.
-All performance bonuses under the Executive Performance Bonus Plan are paid in cash.
+Payments of performance bonuses are objectively calculated based on the achievement of specific financial targets for each named executive pursuant to the terms of the Executive Performance Bonus Plan, which is designed to ensure executive compensation is aligned with the performance of the Company.

 The Compensation Committee adopted the National CineMedia, Inc. Executive Performance Bonus Plan on March 13, 2013 and it was approved by our stockholders on May 1, 2013.
 The Executive Performance Bonus Plan is expected to continue for five years.
-The Executive Performance Bonus Plan in 2014 included Messrs.
-Hall, Marks, Hardy and Rosabal.
-The financial performance criteria under the plan were consistent with 2013, however the payment scale changed in 2014, as shown below.
-The Compensation Committee may apply other pre-determined adjustments to the definitions of the financial performance criteria under the plan.
-The 2014 bonus awards for Mr. Oddo and Mr. Cabot were pursuant to the Officer Performance Plan that provided for 75% of the bonus potential to be based on Company performance and 25% at the discretion of the CEO and the Compensation Committee based on individual performance.
+The Executive Performance Bonus Plan in 2013 included Messrs.
+Hall, Marks, Hardy and Weihe.
+The financial performance criteria and potential bonus levels under the plan were consistent with 2012.
+The 2013 bonus awards for Mr. Oddo and Mr. Cabot were not pursuant to the Executive Performance Bonus Plan.
+Mr. Ferrera is not included in the following discussions regarding the 2013 performance bonuses because he resigned from the Company effective March 1, 2013 and did not receive any bonus for fiscal 2013.

 The objective financial factors are consistent with the metrics used in previous years and represent the metrics the Compensation Committee believes may best encourage sound decisions regarding operations and investment of capital and are important to our goal of increasing the value of our equity.
-We believe we have adequately addressed the risks that an executive might be incentivized to take inappropriate actions to meet the performance metrics through our internal controls over financial reporting, coupled with other elements of our overall compensation program (e.g., equity with multi-year vesting, ownership guidelines, stock holding requirements, clawback policy, etc.).
+We believe we have adequately addressed the risks that an executive might be incentivized to take inappropriate actions to meet the performance metrics through our internal controls over financial reporting.